Tramadol Not Working? CYP2D6 Genetics May Be Why

 1. Download your raw DNA data if you haven't already — see our upload guide for step-by-step instructions.

-3. Share your results with your prescriber — every report includes a Clinician Pocket Summary for clinical use.
+3. Share your results with your prescriber — review your metabolizer status together at your next appointment.
 See how it works →

 Check if your genetics affect tramadol metabolism.
-Upload your DNA data from 23andMe, AncestryDNA, or another supported service to get your Pain & Anesthesia Report — including CYP2D6 metabolizer status with CPIC-based clinical context.
+Upload your DNA data from 23andMe, AncestryDNA, or another supported service to get your Pain & Anesthesia results — OPRM1, COMT, BDNF, and ANKK1 with CPIC-based clinical context.
+CYP2D6 itself is not reported: it needs a specialized structural-variant caller a consumer array cannot provide.

 Medical Disclaimer